-Scientists warned not to handle bats to prevent passing COVID-19 to millions of North America flying mammals | CBC News
+Scientists warned not to handle bats to prevent passing COVID-19 to millions of North American flying mammals | CBC News

 "That would make eradicating it from North America, or Europe for that matter, extremely difficult, if not impossible."

-SARS-CoV-2, the coronavirus that causes COVID-19, has genetic similarities to a coronavirus found in Asian horseshoe bats.
+SARS-CoV-2, the formal name of the coronavirus that causes COVID-19, has genetic similarities to a coronavirus found in Asian horseshoe bats.

-The theory is those bats transmitted the virus to another species, where it evolved into the micro-organism that has so far killed more than 100,000 people and sickened more than a million.
+The theory is those bats transmitted the virus to another species, where it evolved into the micro-organism that has so far killed more than 100,000 people and sickened nearly two million.

-"We may never know actually know where this thing came from," Willis said.
+"We may never know actually … where this thing came from," Willis said.

-Nonetheless, he said it's very likely that North American bat species, such as the little brown bat, could carry this new coronavirus.
+Nonetheless, Willis said it's very likely that North American bat species, such as the little brown bat, could carry this new coronavirus.

 "We know that our bats in North America carry coronaviruses, as many other species do.
 But this new one that's making so many people sick and causing such problems for our public health system — that one certainly isn't in our bats," he said.

-"But there are other viruses that are in all sorts of wildlife and I think one of the things that happened over the course of my career is we've started to recognize that people studying wildlife should probably do a little bit better job of wearing personal protective equipment when we're working with our animals."
+"But there are other viruses that are in all sorts of wildlife, and I think one of the things that happened over the course of my career is we've started to recognize that people studying wildlife should probably do a little bit better job of wearing personal protective equipment when we're working with our animals."

 The shortage of gloves, masks and other personal protective equipment for health-care workers means that equipment should not be used by biologists right now.